Post-op Simple Follow-up Instructions Following FNA

 What to Expect After the Procedure

 Post-op care for FNA is relatively simple.
-The procedure is less invasive than surgical biopsies and there are rarely complications.
-Most patients are able to return to their regular routines immediately following the procedure and may be given post biopsy instructions by the doctor.
+The procedure is less invasive than surgical biopsies and there are rare complications.
+Most patients are able to return to their regular routines immediately following the procedure and may be given post-biopsy instructions by the doctor.